AndyCYao/personal-dev-project/README.md

 from frenom, they expire in 3 months

+- I can test locally by working on a virtualbox docker machine, then modify my etc/host to point the dockermachine's IP address to the two websites.

 __TODO remove this when the project is over__
 - I created an elastic IP 34.216.28.49 and associated it to the andy-dev-1 i created.
 - I created an Amazon Hosted Zone, created two A record that points to the elastic IP